 Notes from the Middle East desk on positioning Gulf-region capital across asset classes and geographies in a higher-volatility regime.

 An estimated wave of generational wealth is moving across Greater China, Singapore, and Japan over the next decade.
-We examine the operating-model implications for the families involved.
+We examine the operating-model implications.

 A framework for evaluating Sukuk, murabaha-backed structures, and halal private credit allocations within the family's portfolio.